claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - Ctrl + cmd + space to embed emojis
   - Windows key + `;` on Windows
+- In Google docs now in Chrome you can just type a colon to get a dropdown
+	- Right-click => menu doesn't work any more - it creates a comment instead of embedding it in the text
 - NB: In google sheets you have to be in the formula input for it to work.